rZn/conspicuous-stars/README.md

 - [open-keychain](https://github.com/open-keychain/open-keychain) - OpenKeychain is an OpenPGP implementation for Android.
 - [LayersManager](https://github.com/BitSyko/LayersManager) - The all new layers Manager
 - [Cornowser](https://github.com/xdevs23/Cornowser) - The modern web browser for Android
 - [Popeens-Subsonic](https://github.com/popeen/Popeens-Subsonic) - DEPRECATED - Please note that this server is deprecated and will be replaced by https://github.com/popeen/Booksonic-Bridge.
-I will not be doing any updates to this server unless it is critical.
+I will probably not be doing any updates to this server unless it is critical.
 - [Dividers](https://github.com/Karumi/Dividers) - Dividers is a simple Android library to create easy separators for your RecyclerViews
 - [transdroid](https://github.com/erickok/transdroid) - Manage your torrents from your Android device
 - [FreeStyleLibre-NFC-Reader](https://github.com/vicktor/FreeStyleLibre-NFC-Reader) - Read data from a FreeStyleLibre with Android